 Wiper blade replacement is a quick and easy maintenance task and it doesn’t cost much, but you can still save money by comparing prices online and at different auto shops before you buy them.

 You need to provide your car’s year, make and model to find your wiper size and style.
+Or you can simply use a tape measure to check the length of the wipers you are replacing.
+But look at the connector to make sure it will fit what’s on your car.
 Dealerships may match by checking your car’s vehicle identification number (VIN).

 Make your wipers last longer